 I found Abacom’s Sprint-Layout very easy, intuitive, their help files return usable information, and it is straightforward to create/modify device footprints.
 A fully functional PCB CAD software that is reasonably easy to learn and use all while being stable is a bargain

-• I’ve also used FreePCB (I have the utmost respect for free, open-source apps, but I would not say I liked it) and the free version of DIPTrace (the free, pin-limited version) and still prefer Sprint-Layout.
+• I’ve also used FreePCB (I have the utmost respect for free, open-source apps, but I would not say I liked it) and the accessible version of DIPTrace (the free, pin-limited version) and still prefer Sprint-Layout.